nvpro-samples/vk_lod_clusters/README.md

 Please have a look at the [vk_animated_clusters](https://github.com/nvpro-samples/vk_animated_clusters) to familiarize yourself with the new ray tracing cluster extension.
 There are some similarities in the organization of this sample with the [vk_tessellated_clusters](https://github.com/nvpro-samples/vk_tessellated_clusters) sample.

-The sample makes use of a new open-source library [nv_cluster_lod_builder](https://github.com/nvpro-samples/nv_cluster_lod_builder) to process the model and generate the required cluster and LoD data.
+The sample makes use of the [meshoptimizer](https://github.com/zeux/meshoptimizer) library to process the model and generate the required cluster and LoD data.
 The LoD system is organized in groups of clusters whose meshes were simplified together.
-A lot more details on this geometry representation and the LoD system can be found in the documentation of the library.

 ![image showing continuous LoD clusters](docs/continuous_lod_clusters.png)

 ![screenshot showing a highly detailed classic architectural building](/docs/zorah_scene.jpg)

 ## Continuous level of detail using clusters

+For some basic description what data structures the continous LoD system uses and how it works please look [here](docs/lod_generation.md).

 In principle the rendering loop is similar for rasterization and ray tracing.
 The traversal of the LoD hierarchy and the interaction with the streaming system are the same.